-The 2013 campaign will be the women’s soccer program’s fourth under the direction of head coach Christian Michner who will guide the Cougars into the Colonial Athletic Association era.
-The team has posted a 29-30-3 record under his tutelage including an 18-12-3 record to close out Southern Conference play.
+The 2016 campaign will be the women’s soccer program’s seventh under the direction of head coach Christian Michner who has guided the Cougars transition into the Colonial Athletic Association era.

 In 2012, Michner pitted his team against No. 1 Florida State and No. 3 Wake Forest, proving his drive to put the Cougars on the field against the highest level of competition.
 After the completion of that season, the Cougars had played three of the four national semifinalists from the 2011 Final Four in a 12-month span.